- John F Modlin, MD

-Immunization against poliovirus infection represents one of the world's greatest medical achievements.
+Immunization against poliovirus infection represents one of the world's great medical achievements.
 The last cases of naturally occurring wild type paralytic poliomyelitis in the United States occurred during a small outbreak due to type 1 poliovirus in an unvaccinated religious community in 1978 to 1979 .
 All nations in the Western Hemisphere, Europe, Southeast Asia, and the Pacific Region are now free of poliomyelitis.
 As of February 2017, wild type 1 poliovirus remains endemic in Nigeria, Pakistan, and Afghanistan.

 Issues related to paralytic poliomyelitis, the post-polio syndrome, and global eradication of poliomyelitis are discussed separately.
 (See "Polio and infectious diseases of the anterior horn" and "Post-polio syndrome" and "Global poliomyelitis eradication".)

-●IPV is the only vaccine available for routine infant and childhood immunization in the United States and is the preferred vaccine for developed countries since it does not cause vaccine-associated paralytic poliomyelitis (VAPP).
+●IPV is the only vaccine available for routine infant and childhood immunization in the United States and is the preferred vaccine in most middle- and upper-income countries because it does not cause vaccine-associated paralytic poliomyelitis (VAPP).

 ●A combination of type 1 and 3 bivalent OPV (bOPV) vaccine and IPV is now recommended by the World Health Organization (WHO) Expanded Program on Immunization (EPI) for routine infant immunization in low-income countries; both OPV and IPV continue to be administered through supplementary immunization activities in countries at increased risk of poliovirus transmission.
-Advantages of OPV include low cost, ease of administration, induction of mucosal immunity, and transmission of vaccine virus to unimmunized contacts; the major disadvantage is that OPV can cause VAPP in rare cases.
-(See 'Adverse effects' below).
+Advantages of OPV include low cost, ease of administration, induction of mucosal immunity, and transmission of vaccine virus to unimmunized contacts; the major disadvantage is that OPV can cause VAPP in rare cases (see 'Adverse effects' below).
 In this context, IPV provides protection against disease caused by type 2 polioviruses and a boost in immunity to types 1 and 3.